Ivxnrms/Mikrotik_Music/README.md

 2. Type "system", then "scripts".
 3. Type "print" to see the run number of the script
 4. Type "run (number)" to run the script.

+# I am NOT the author of this scripts, this is just a repo to store 'em, and to teach people how to use it :)